sitjart/ds-handbook-test/pages/maturity-model/legal/legal-framework2.md

 ---
-title: Data protection compliancy of research data
+title: Legal framework for research data
 description:
 contributors:
 page_id:
 ---
 ## What this indicator measures
-This indicator assesses the level of GDPR and data protection compliance, the implementation of roles and compliance systems within the organisation.
+TEXT

 ### Special cases
 In some instances, legal services are outsourced or bought in.
 In this case, the maturity levels are not scored as 1; they can either be evaluated on the level of the umbrella organisation or marked ‘not applicable’.